Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 So, it could also mean that the language models heavily influence the overall predictions results.

+===

+Focused two-class (excluding backchannel like in TurnGPT paper) evaluation, the amazon research paper obtain an improved bAcc of 0.8578 for the RedPajama + HuBERT + Opt1 fusion model, confirming the benefit of complementing lexical with acoustic information.

 # Multi-task instruction fine-tuning
 Rather than setting up a three-way classification, each class is handled as a separate binary classification task.
 This will later allows us to evaluate performance as three separate detection tasks.